scottkleinman/dfr-browser2/README.md

 Currently the `tests` folder only includes tests for cache management.
 To run the test, copy the folder into your app's root, start the app and navigate to `tests/test_cache.html`.

+### Roadmap

+1. Change the "View Document" to a better label ("View Topics in Document"?).
+2. "Cite" button in Document View with citation.js.
+3. Model Diagnostics visualisation in Overview.
+4. Footer with credit line.

 ## Differences from Original DFR Browser

 The [original dfr-browser](https://github.com/agoldst/dfr-browser) has been re-built from the ground up using the latest Bootstrap and D3 libraries, as well as a third-party routing system.
 Most MALLET data is loaded from the MALLET state file and converted in the app, which may lead to a performance hit, especially when the app is first loaded.
 Once the data is loaded, it is cached, so it the app should be fast thereafter.